ahri/ahri.github.io/index.md

 {% include JB/setup %}

 ---
-> ## It's those stripping our freedoms that are the real terrorists; Polititians and the corporations and corruption behind them.
+> ## It's those stripping our freedoms that are the real terrorists; Politicians and the corporations and corruption behind them.
 Militants are trivial, transient and ineffective.
 The loss of freedom and privacy is scarier than any bomb.
 ---

 # Blog Posts